Vizovice: Economy

 Vizovice has long history of the alcohol production.
 A distillery in Vizovice was first documented in 1585.
 The local climate is suitable for fruit trees, especially plums, and in the mid-18th century, slivovitz started being produced here.
 The Rudolf Jelínek distillery was founded here in 1882.

 Transport

-The I/49 road, which connects Zlín with the Czech-Slovak border in Střelná, passes through the town.
+The I/49 road, which connects Zlín with the Czech-Slovak border in Střelná, runs through the town.
 The I/69 road connects Vizovice with Vsetín.

-Vizovice is the terminus and start of the railway line to Otrokovice.
+Vizovice is the terminus and start of the railway line to Otrokovice via Zlín.

 Culture

 The annual Masters of Rock heavy metal festival takes place in Vizovice.